 So in case it is not clear, I want you to strum your warp.

 I do this every time I set up my weavings.
-It isn’t going to have the same musical sounds of a guitar when you strum it but it should make a sound.
+It isn’t going to have the same musical sounds as a guitar when you strum it but it should make a sound.
 If your warp doesn’t make a sound then it isn’t tight enough.

 Your pattern weaving tension is a little harder to describe.
 You are looking for tension that gives but is not loose.
 You can try to strum it, and it may make some noise, but it will be duller than the noise of your tapestry warp.